oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 Pluggable Database (PDB) management operations are performed in the Container Database (CDB).
 These operations include create, clone, plug, unplug, delete, modify and map pdb.

-You cannot have an ORDS-enabled schema in the container database.
-To perform the PDB lifecycle management operations, you must first use the following steps to define the default CDB administrator credentials on target CDBs:
+To perform PDB lifecycle management operations, you must first use the following steps to define the default CDB administrator credentials on target CDBs:

-Create the CDB administrator user, and grant the required privileges.
+Create the CDB administrator user and grant the required privileges.
 In this example, the user is `C##DBAPI_CDB_ADMIN`.
-However, any suitable common user name can be used.
+However, any suitable common username can be used.

 ```SQL
 SQL> conn /as sysdba